LooLoo1/LooLoo1/README.md

 # Hi 👋, I'm Vitaliy Petriv
 ### I am eager to develop on real projects

-- 🔭 I’m currently working on **My website a business card with all the work designed in the form of a project development plan**
+- 🔭 I’m currently working on **- My website a business card with all the work designed in the form of a project development plan**

-- 🌱 I’m currently learning **React and TypeScript**
+- 🌱 I’m currently learning **- React and TypeScript**

-- 🤝 I’m looking for help with **lack of practical experience**
+- 🤝 I’m looking for help with **- lack of practical experience**

-- 📫 How to reach me **vamnir132132@gmail.com**
+- 📫 How to reach me **- vamnir132132@gmail.com**

-- ⚡ Fun fact **I am also interested in design and therefore develop site layouts for myself**
+- ⚡ Fun fact **- I am also interested in design and therefore develop site layouts for myself**

 ## My works: